Hugh Capet: Prophecy

 According to tradition, sometime in 981, Hugh Capet recovered the relics of St. Valery, which had been stolen by the Flemings, and restored them to their proper resting place.
 The saint appeared to the duke in a dream, and said: "For what you have done, you and your descendants shall be kings unto the seventh generation".
 When he became king, Hugh refused to wear the insignia of royalty, hoping that it would extend his descendants' reign by one generation.

 By the literal interpretation, Capetian kingship would thus have ended with Philip Augustus, the seventh king of his line.
-Figuratively, seven meant completeness, and would mean that the Capetians would be kings for ever.
+Figuratively, seven meant completeness, and would mean that the Capetians would be kings forever.
 In fact, Capetian kingship lasted until 1848 in France, although the current King of Spain and the Grand Duke of Luxembourg are Capetians.